tineikt/js-image-optimizer/README.md

 ## Running on linux
 On linux you will have to download and compile jpeg-archive (jpeg-recompress), pngquant, cwebp from your favorite package manager / source and install svgo from npm.

+## Docker base image
+All the different command line apps are installed and ready to use in the docker base image used by the build process.
+You can read more about how to change the base image in BASEIMAGE.md